aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-wrapper/UsingTheJdbcWrapper.md

 The JDBC Wrapper can be used with different frameworks and tools.
 More details for some frameworks can be found [here](./Frameworks.md).

 ## Logging
-The JDBC Wrapper uses the Java Util Logger to log information.
+The JDBC Wrapper uses the Java Util Logger built-in library functionality to log information.
 To enable logging and see information logged by the driver:

-1. Create a `.properties` file and configure the logging level
+1. Create a `.properties` file and configure the logging level.
-2. Specify the `.properties` file with the `java.util.logging.config.file` VM option when running the program `-Djava.util.logging.config.file=absolute\path\to\logging.properties`
+2. Specify the `.properties` file with the `java.util.logging.config.file` option; for example, `-Djava.util.logging.config.file=absolute\path\to\logging.properties`.

 An example  `.properties` file is as follows: